hmcRobotLab/pycreate/readme.rst

     $ ls /dev/tty <tab>  # python needs this variable to open the serial connection /dev/ttyUSB0         # my serial port name associated with create, yours may differ

-* Open serial port for communication between robot and computer with create.py module (see below).
+* Open serial port between robot and computer with create.py module (see below).

 Software
 ========